Beyond Retirement: How Ethno-Leadership Secures Critical Infrastructure’s Future Through Tacit Knowledge Transfer

 The Looming Threat: Why Critical Infrastructure Can’t Afford Tacit Knowledge Loss

-The challenge isn’t merely about documenting procedures; it’s about transferring the nuanced, context-dependent, and often subconscious skills that allow experienced personnel to anticipate problems, make split-second decisions, and innovate on the fly.
-This is where conventional leadership often falls short, necessitating a more culturally astute approach: ethno-leadership.
+The core challenge transcends mere procedural documentation.
+It’s about transferring the nuanced, context-dependent, and often subconscious skills that allow experienced personnel to anticipate problems, make split-second decisions, and innovate on the fly.
+This is where conventional leadership models often falter, necessitating a more culturally astute approach: Ethno-Leadership.

 What is Ethno-Leadership?
 A Cultural Lens on Leadership